HSF/hsf.github.io/_gsocblogs/2022/blog_Rucio_NimishBongale.md

 ### Key Takeaways

-- Having the right mentors are key to any project - a huge shoutout to @Mayank, @Martin & @Cedric! (special mention to @Valentina for parterning with me on this project!)
+- Having the right mentors are key to any project - a huge shoutout to [@maany](https://github.com/maany), @Martin & @Cedric! (special mention to [@elizabethh777](https://github.com/elizabethh777) for parterning with me on this project!)
 - Creating an OSS project from scratch having a huge impact has been a dream of mine, and I think I very well might've done it!
 - Rethinking UI really requires you to step out of your developer shoes and don the product hat.
 - Being passionate about something really drives you to do it consistently.